-The region is crossed by the Loire River, the longest river in France, (1,013 km).
+The region is bisected by the Loire River, the longest river in France (1,013 km).
 The Loire River is like a natural border in France.
-Indeed, the relief which takes shape on either side of its bed is made up of plains and plateaus with different geographical characteristics, and landscapes.
+Indeed, the relief that takes shape on either side of its bed consists of plains and plateaus with different geographical characteristics and landscapes.

-Despite everybody has in mind the images of large areas of wheat, the region has a great diversity of landscapes plus it is home to 3 regional natural parks: Brenne, Loire-Anjou-Touraine, and Perche.
-Also, the region is home to the largest state forest in France, the Orléans Forest, which stretches over 35,000 ha north of the Loire and Orléans.
+Although everybody has in mind the images of large areas of wheat, the central region of France has a great diversity of landscapes, plus it is home to three regional natural parks: Brenne, Loire-Anjou-Touraine, and Perche.
+Also, Centre-Val de Loire is home to the largest state forest in France, the Orléans Forest, which stretches over 35,000 ha north of the Loire and Orléans.
 The Orléans Forest is much bigger than Fontainebleau!

-Let’s have a look at the best things to see and do in Centre-Val de Loire, France.
-The list of main attractions includes sightseeing, natural sights, history, and gastronomy.
+Let’s have a look at the best things to do in Centre-Val de Loire, France.
+This list with the best Centre-Val de Loire tourist attractions includes sightseeing, natural sights, history, and gastronomy.

 Val de Loire

-Val de Loire is an exceptional cultural landscape along a river, the witness of the interactions between men and the environment over 2,000 years of history.
-Val de Loire is remarkable for the quality of its architectural heritage, historic cities and towns, and for its world-known châteaux.
-This landscape also illustrates the influence of the Rennaissance and Age of Enlightenment ideals on thought and creation in Western Europe.
+Val de Loire is an exceptional cultural landscape along a river, witnessing the interactions between men and the environment over 2,000 years of history.
+Val de Loire is remarkable for the quality of its architectural heritage, historic cities & towns, and its world-known châteaux.
+This landscape also illustrates the influence of the Renaissance and Age of Enlightenment ideals on thought and creation in Western Europe.

-It is interesting to note that it was man’s activity that shaped Val de Loire’s landscape through 4 cultivations: wine, gardening, stone, and that of the river.
-These 4 activities are still practiced and they are the region’s cornerstone.
+It is interesting to note that man’s activity shaped Val de Loire’s landscape through four cultivations: wine, gardening, stone, and that of the river.
+These four activities are still practiced, and they are the region’s cornerstone.

-Val de Loire is perfect for a relaxing holiday close to nature and to savor the good things in life.
-Take your time to enjoy what this area has to offer.
+Val de Loire is the perfect area for a relaxing holiday close to nature and to savor the good things in life.
+Check out our Loire Valley trip planner to plan the perfect Loire Valley itinerary, and take your time to enjoy what this area has to offer.

-Orléans is the capital of the region Centre–Val de Loire.
-A former royal city, Orléans is a comfortably sized town with all the ingredients of a major city, to charm and surprise you.
+Orléans is the capital of the Centre–Val de Loire region.
+A former royal city, Orléans is a comfortably sized city with all the ingredients to charm and surprise you.

 Orléans could have become the capital of France, favored by its strategic position by the longest river in the country.
-However, its wild environment benefited in Paris.
-The famous seat of the city of 1429 which revealed a certain Jeanne, was decisive for the unity and independence of the country.
+However, its wild environment benefited Paris.
+The famous seat of the city of 1429, which revealed a certain Jeanne, was decisive for the unity and independence of the country.

-Home to Kings, Queens, and beautiful people, the Châteaux de la Loire were witness of court life and magnificent festivals but also setting for adultery, murder, intrigue, power-plays, torture, and epic horticulture.
+Home to Kings, Queens, and beautiful people, the Châteaux de la Loire were witnesses of court life and magnificent festivals but also the setting for adultery, murder, intrigue, power-plays, torture, and epic horticulture.

 When touring the Châteaux de la Loire, we recommend visiting 1-2 castles a day, a maximum of 4-5 a week to avoid overwhelming.
 Also, try to go off the beaten path in search of lesser-known castles.
 These are usually as beautiful as the “big ones” and come without crowds.